Councilmember Renner shared that he recently toured the new Franklin

 initiative to support local wildlife, and the Storybook Trail ribbon cutting,

 marking the launch of a new interactive trail for families.
-Padova also attended
+Padova also

-Community Improvement Corporation (CIC).
+him on the Community Improvement Corporation (CIC).

 Councilmember Schnetzer offered reflections on ALS Awareness Month,